-This paper proposed a compact and robust convolutional neural network for hand detection including two sub-modules, feature extraction and detection head.
-The network is designed based on the advantages of convolutional layers, C.ReLU module, inception module, and BAM attention mechanism.
+This research proposed a compact and robust convolutional neural network for hand detection including two sub-modules, feature extraction and detection head.
+The network is built based on the advantages of convolutional layers, C.ReLU module, inception module, and BAM attention mechanism.
 The proposed network is trained and evaluated on image datasets with high accuracy and with negligible latency when testing in a real-time system.
-In the future, this hand detection network will be further developed to be deployed in systems such as hand tracking, hand control, and game control.
+For future work, this network will be further developed to be deployed in systems such as hand tracking, hand control, and game control.